 Electronic properties of luminescence

-Perovskite are excellent light emitters.
+Perovskites are excellent light emitters.
 Their high quantum efficiency is the result of a clear bandgap with a low rate of charge-trapping states, that promotes the exciton radiative recombination efficiency.
-Some scientists have discussed how the unique electronic band structure of these perovskites contribute to the formation of defect tolerant CsPbX3 nanocrystals.
+Some scientists have discussed how the unique electronic band structure of these perovskites contribute to the formation of defect-tolerant CsPbX3 nanocrystals.
 One of the future challenges in modifying optical properties is by doping the crystals with Mn2+ or Bi3+, creating heterostructures with metal nanoparticles.

 Main applications in light emission

 There are two main applications for luminescence with perovskite: optical lasing and light emitting diodes.
 Due to the high absorption coefficient and strong photoluminescence properties, optical lasing is possible.
 In fact, when a high gain material is put in an optical cavity, one can expect lasing.
 Exploration of amplified spontaneous emission in perovskite allowed scientists to design some perovskite-based lasers.
 We understood in this perspective that the high crystallinity of perovskites was the base of many properties.
 Here, nanocrystals can act as a Fabry-Pérot cavity, allowing lasing in the materials.
 This will lead to applications in nanoscale optoelectronics, with the ability to tune the emission wavelength to achieve lasing in the full visible spectrum.

 Light emitting diodes applications make perovskite one of the most promising material.
 The fact it is low cost, easy to prepare, with high performance and a high colour tunability, with very precise emission rays make it a technology we will hear about in the coming years.
 The main issue is overcoming the stability issue.
 I am sure that a combined work from two different communities (the one that works on solar cells and the one working with LEDs) will be the key towards these applications.